Varo Bank Review

 It depends on what you’re looking for.
 Both have mobile-only, low-fee platforms with limited account options.
 The main difference is the approach to savings rates.

-While Varo has a higher overall rate, Chime doesn’t take your balance into account, so you’ll earn the same rate no matter how much you have.
+While Varo has a higher overall rate, Chime doesn’t consider your balance, so you’ll earn the same rate no matter how much you have.

-The better option depends entirely on you and what you’re hoping to get from a banking partner.
+The better option depends entirely on you and what you hope to get from a banking partner.

 Is Varo Savings safe?

 Yes.
 Varo Savings is an FDIC-insured account that you can feel secure about.
-Varo is a nationally chartered financial institution and provides all of the online security that you could expect from a respected bank.
+Varo is a nationally chartered financial institution that provides all the online security you can expect from a respected bank.

 Is Varo Bank Right For You?